Siege of the International Legations: Relief of the Legations

 On July 28 the foreigners in the Legation Quarter received their first message from the outside world in more than a month.
 A Chinese boy—a student of the missionary William Scott Ament—sneaked into the Legation Quarter with the news that a rescue army of the Eight-Nation Alliance was in Tianjin 100 mi away and would advance shortly to Beijing.
 The news was hardly reassuring, as the besieged had been expecting an earlier rescue.
 The Chinese government also passed along inquiries about the welfare of the besieged from their governments.
 A British soldier suggested that an appropriate reply would be, "Not massacred yet."

 After many relatively quiet days, the night of August 13, with the rescue army just 5 mi outside the gates of Beijing, may have been the most difficult of the siege.
 The Chinese broke the truce with an artillery barrage of the British Legation and heavy fire in the Fu.
 However, the Chinese confined themselves to firing from a distance rather than mounting an assault until, at 2:00 am on August 14, the defenders heard from the east the sound of a machine gun, a sign that the rescue army was on the way.
 At 5:00 am came the sound of artillery outside the walls of Beijing.

 Five national contingents advanced on the walls of Beijing on August 14: British, American, Japanese, Russian and French.
 Each had a gate in the Wall for its objective.
 The Japanese and Russians were delayed at their gates by Chinese resistance.
 The small French contingent got lost.
 The Americans scaled the walls rather than attempting to force their way through a fortified gate.
 However, it was the British who won the race to relieve the siege of the legations.
 They entered the city through an unguarded gate and proceeded with virtually no opposition.
 At 3:00 pm the British passed through a drainage ditch—the "water gate"—under the Tartar Wall.
-Sikh and Rajput soldiers from India and their British officers had the honor of being the first to enter the Legation Quarter.
+Sikh and Rajput soldiers from India and their British officers were the first to enter the Legation Quarter.
 The Chinese armies ringing the legation quarter melted away.
 A short time later the British commander, Gen. Alfred Gaselee, entered and was greeted by Sir Claude MacDonald dressed in "immaculate tennis flannels" and a crowd of cheering ladies in party dresses.
 The American troops, under Gen. Adna Chaffee, arrived at 5:00 pm.

-The commanding Muslim general, Ma Fulu, and four cousins of his were killed in action against the foreign forces.
+The commanding Chinese Muslim general, Ma Fulu, and four cousins of his were killed in action against the foreign forces.
 After the battle was over, the Chinese Muslim forces guarded the Empress Dowager Cixi when she fled to Xi'an with the entire Imperial Court; general Ma Fuxiang assisted in guarding Cixi.